COOPadelphia/Axolotl-Chatroom/README.md

 # COOPadelphia-Chatroom
-COOPadlphia's Chatroom, An Open Source Chatroom app.
+COOPadelphia's Chatroom, An Open Source Chatroom app.

 This is not my original code!
 This is edited code from pxlmastr on replit.